Understanding Your Meter Read Date & Why It’s Important

 On-Site Generation Customers In- and Out-of-Season

-Idaho Rate Schedule 84, Net Billing Customers
+Idaho and Oregon Rate Schedule 84, Net Billing Customers

-The On-Site Generation tariffs provide Idaho Power customers with on-site generation the ability to offset some or all of their energy needs.
-Effective January 2024,Net Billing (Non-Legacy systems) service points will be read 24 hours later than they previously were.
+On-site generation tariffs provide Idaho Power customers with on-site generation the ability to offset some or all of their energy needs.
+Effective January 2024 for Idaho Net Billing (Non-Legacy systems), and June 1, 2024, for Oregon Net Billing (Non-Legacy systems), meters will be read 24 hours later than they previously were.
 This timing difference ensures the demand read matches the applicable kWh reads.
-This change does not affect the read time for standard service Rate Schedule 24 irrigation or Rate Schedule 84 Net Energy Metering (Legacy) on-site generation service points.
-For more information on Legacy vs Non-Legacy System visit idahopower.com/customergeneration.
+This change does not affect the read time for standard service Rate Schedule 24 Irrigation or Rate Schedule 84 Net Energy Metering (Legacy systems) on-site generation service points.
+For more information on Legacy vs Non-Legacy Systems, visit idahopower.com/customergeneration.

 Will the number of days in my billing cycle change?